The change-making problem for six coin values and beyond: Background

 \section{Background}

-~ A priori, checking whether an arbitrary coin system $\mathcal{C}$ is orderly is an infinite task, requiring us to check that $grd_\mathcal{C}(v) = opt_\mathcal{C}(v)$ for every $v>0$.
-The following result narrows down the location of the smallest counterexample of a coin system, if it exists. \begin{theorem}\cite{Kozen} If the coin system $\mathcal{C} = (1, c_2, c_3, \ldots, c_n)$ is not orderly, then the smallest counterexample $v$ lies in the range: $c_3 < v < c_{n-1}+c_n. $ \end{theorem} The following result improves on the previous one and enables us to determine whether a coin system is orderly in $O(n^3)$ time.
-We first set up some notation and terminology.
+~ A priori, checking whether an arbitrary coin system $\mathcal{C}$ is orderly is an infinite task, requiring us to confirm that $grd_\mathcal{C}(v) = opt_\mathcal{C}(v)$ for every $v>0$.
+The following result narrows down the location of the smallest counterexample of a coin system, if it exists. \begin{theorem}\cite{Kozen} If the coin system $\mathcal{C} = (1, c_2, c_3, \ldots, c_n)$ is not orderly, then the smallest counterexample $v$ lies in the range: $c_3 < v < c_{n-1}+c_n. $ \end{theorem} The next result improves on the previous one and enables us to determine whether a coin system is orderly in $O(n^3)$ time.
+We will make use of this theorem throughout our work here.
+First we set up some notation and terminology.